 Translation in process We're updating the page.
 There might be some translation errors.
 Sorry about that ;-)

-Profile lexID: 7668 Scientific: Calappa granulata German: Rotflecken Schamkrabbe English: Red-spotted Shamecrab Category: Krabber Family tree: Animalia (Kingdom) > Arthropoda (Phylum) > Malacostraca (Class) > Decapoda (Order) > Calappidae (Family) > Calappa (Genus) > granulata (Species) Initial determination: (Linnaeus, ), 1758 Occurrence: , Tunesien , Madeira , Portugal , Israel , Morocco , the Canary Islands Adria, Algerie, Atlanderhavet, Øst, Azorene, Egypt, Europakysten, Middelhavet, Nordatlanteren, Spania Sea depth: 13 - 400 Meter Size: 8 cm - 11 cm Temperature: 4°C - 22°C Food: Muslinger, Muslingkjøtt, Snegler Difficulty: There are no reports available yet that this animal has already been kept in captivity successfully Offspring: None Toxicity: Toxic hazard unknown Related species at: Catalog of Life More related species: in this lexicon
+Profile lexID: 7668 AphiaID: 107268 Scientific: Calappa granulata German: Rotflecken Schamkrabbe English: Red-spotted Shamecrab Category: Krabber Family tree: Animalia (Kingdom) > Arthropoda (Phylum) > Malacostraca (Class) > Decapoda (Order) > Calappidae (Family) > Calappa (Genus) > granulata (Species) Initial determination: (Linnaeus, ), 1758 Occurrence: , the Canary Islands , Tunesien , Madeira , Portugal , Israel , Morocco Adria, Algerie, Atlanderhavet, Øst, Azorene, Egypt, Europakysten, Middelhavet, Nordatlanteren, Spania Sea depth: 13 - 400 Meter Size: 8 cm - 11 cm Temperature: 4°C - 22°C Food: Muslinger, Muslingkjøtt, Snegler Difficulty: There are no reports available yet that this animal has already been kept in captivity successfully Offspring: None Toxicity: Toxic hazard unknown Related species at: Catalog of Life More related species: in this lexicon

 Meerwasser-Lexikon Team Publisher: